codingeologist/Bibliagraphia/README.md

 ## Contributing

+**Bibliagraphia** is more than a database!
+It is an invitation to explore Scripture in a new transparent and collaborative way.
+Whether you're a developer, a scholar, priest, pastor or just curious, your contributions are welcome!

-Contributions are welcome!
-Please open an issue or submit a pull request.
+To contribute, please open an issue or submit a pull request.

 ## Support

 For questions or issues, please do not hesitate to get in touch with me or open a GitHub issue.

+__Ave Christus Rex__

 ✝️